 - Resisted shoulder internal rotation: Stand sideways next to a door with your injured arm closest to the door.
 Tie a knot in the end of the tubing and shut the knot in the door at waist level.
 Hold the other end of the tubing with the hand of your injured arm.
 Bend the elbow of your injured arm 90 degrees.
-Keeping your elbow in at your side, rotate your forearm across your body and then back to the starting position.
+Keeping your elbow in at your side, rotate your forearm across your body and then slowly back to the starting position.
 Make sure you keep your forearm parallel to the floor.
-Do 2 sets of 15.
+Do 2 sets of 8 to 12.

 - Resisted shoulder external rotation: Stand sideways next to a door with your injured arm farther from the door.
 Tie a knot in the end of the tubing and shut the knot in the door at waist level.
 Hold the other end of the tubing with the hand of your injured arm.
 Rest the hand of your injured arm across your stomach.
 Keeping your elbow in at your side, rotate your arm outward and away from your waist.
+Slowly return your arm to the starting position.
 Make sure you keep your elbow bent 90 degrees and your forearm parallel to the floor.
 Repeat 10 times.
 Build up to 2 sets of 15.